Emergency Services Health Fund (ES Health) is Australia’s only private health fund exclusively for emergency workers and their families.

 ES Health has agreements with a large number of hospital and day surgery providers across Australia.

 When comparing policies, it’s worth checking if your preferred local hospitals and clinics are covered.
-Our specialists at Health Insurance Comparison can do this for you.
+Our specialists at Compare Club can do this for you.

 The Emergency Services Health Fund is restricted.
 You can only join ES Health if you or a close relation works or volunteers for an Australian emergency service, either now or in the past.